This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 Total 1 hour

-This paleo sweet potato apple breakfast bake is naturally sweet, teeming with warming cinnamon, packed with protein, healthy fats, and fiber.
-The dish reminds me of a New Orleans-style bread pudding with its cinnamon and raisins, but it’s totally paleo.
+Naturally sweet, teeming with warming cinnamon, packed with protein, healthy fats, and fiber.
+Reminiscent of a New Orleans-style bread pudding!

 Ingredients